-'Tis the season for ratatouille!
-This dish, packed as it is with Summer vegetables, is perfect for this time of year.
+‘Tis the season for ratatouille!
+This dish, packed as it is with summer vegetables, is perfect for this time of year.
 It also has its roots in Provence, which makes sense, considering the region is a land of sunshine.
-This particular recipe hails from the chef of one of our newest Provence cooking vacations, A Culinary Quest in Carpentras.

 Definitely note in the recipe how the vegetables are cooked separately.
-This helps ensure they're all cooked just right with just the amount of carmelization, making this dish extra delicious.
-For more tips, come join our chef in the kitchen, where she happily shares her secrets as well as why fresh, seasonal ingredients make a difference in the finished product.
+This helps ensure they’re all cooked just right with just the amount of caramelization, making this dish extra delicious.
+For more tips, come join our chefs in the kitchen, where they happily share cooking secrets and techniques, as well as why fresh, seasonal ingredients make a difference in any dish.

-1. Rinse the aubergines, remove the green part, cut them vertically into slices of one cm (1/2‘’) and then in squares of 1cm (1/2‘’).
+1. Rinse the aubergines, remove the stem, cut them vertically into slices of one cm (1/2‘’) and then in squares of 1cm (1/2‘’).
 Put the aubergine cubes in a colander, add a little salt, and let the liquid drain.
 If you use small organic aubergines there is less water.